State reports 105 additional coronavirus deaths including 43 in Palm Beach County; cases up 2,145

 Palm Beach County's daily cases increased by 102 one day after 230.
 On Sept.
 28, the rise was 27.

-The dashboard had not been updated.
-On Tuesday, Florida's new hospitalizations rose by 227 compared with 72 the day before.
-The state reported Tuesday there are currently 2,079 hospitalized with a primary diagnosis of COVID-19, which is 24 more than Monday.
+Florida's new hospitalizations rose by 227 compared with 72 the day before.
+The state reported Wednesday there are currently 2,125 hospitalized with a primary diagnosis of COVID-19, which is 46 more than Tuesday.

 Deaths